Ajaysagayam/Predicting_Personal_Loan_Approval/README.md

 A personal loan is a type of unsecured loan that can be used for a variety of expenses such as home repairs, medical expenses, debt consolidation, and more.
 The loan amount, interest rate, and repayment period vary depending on the lender and the borrower's credit worthiness .To qualify for a personal loan, borrowers typically need to provide proof of income and have a good credit score.
 Predicting personal loan approval using machine learning analyses a borrower's financial data and credit history to determine the likelihood of loan approval.
 This can help financial institutions to make more informed decisions about which loan applications to application to approve and which to deny.

-# PURPOSE
+# Purpose

 The use of machine learning algorithms can help predict personal loan approval with a high degree of accuracy.
 By analyzing various data points such as credit score, income, employment history, and other relevant factors, the model can provide insights into whether an individual is likely to be approved for a loan or not.
 Personal loan approval prediction using machine learning can be achieved by analyzing various factors that influence the decision of lenders to approve or reject a loan application.
 These factors may include the applicant's credit score, income, employment status, loan amount, loan purpose, and loan term.
 The benefits of using machine learning for personal loan approval are numerous.
 Firstly, it can save time and effort for both lenders and borrowers by automating the approval process.
 Secondly, it can help lenders make more informed decisions about who to lend to, reducing the risk of default and ultimately increasing profitability.
 Finally, it can help borrowers access loans that they may not have been able to obtain otherwise, improving their financial wellbeing.

-# ADVANTAGES & DISADVANTAGES
+# Advantages & Disadvantages

 # Advantages: